spacemonkey1101/spacemonkey1101/README.md

 - 👯 I’m looking to collaborate on Android Development
 - 🤔 I’m looking for help with ML
 - 💬 Ask me about android
-- 📫 How to reach me: LinkedIn - ritam
+- 📫 How to reach me: LinkedIn - [Ritam Bhattacharyya](https://www.linkedin.com/in/ritambhattacharyya/)
-- 😄 Pronouns: He/Space
 - ⚡ Fun fact: I am a boring person!